lafefspietz/web-readme/README.md

 To run this, install the [xampp](https://www.apachefriends.org/) local web server, and then make the the project directory for any repository you wan to work on a sub directory of the main web direcctory(on Windows this will be c:\xampp\htdocs\).

 Once you have a live instance of this repository it will be located at [http://localhost/web-readme/](http://localhost/web-readme/).
-To see how the HTML is updated, reload the browser.
+To see how the HTML is UPDATED, reload the browser.
 To edit the index.html file, use the editor at [edit-index.html](edit-index.html).

 ## Files